skprasadu/skprasadu.github.io/_posts/2021-10-03-spring-cloud-inter-microservice-communication-with-feign.md

 The Customer Microservices calls the product microservice to get the products by customer.

-This is the [github link](https://github.com/skprasadu/spring-cloud-feign-example) that works with H2 database.
+This is the [github link](https://github.com/skprasadu/spring-cloud-feign-example) for this example.

 This example users [Feign](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html).